publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVI/m__us_usc_t7_s2009aa–1.md

             (C) __No Federal employee status__

-                No member, alternate, officer, or employee of the Authority (except the Federal cochairperson of the Authority, the alternate and staff for the Federal cochairperson, and any Federal employee detailed to the Authority under subsection (e)(5) of this section) shall be considered to be a Federal employee for any purpose.
+                No member, alternate, officer, or employee of the Authority (except the Federal cochairperson of the Authority, the alternate and staff for the Federal cochairperson, and any Federal employee detailed to the Authority under subsection (e)(5)) shall be considered to be a Federal employee for any purpose.

     (i) __Conflicts of interest__